 Solutions to Fix the “Desktop Icons are Missing in Windows 10” Problem:

 There are a number of solutions based on the type of issue you are experiencing with your Desktop icons.
 You can try these methods to check which one works for you.
-Before you go ahead with the methods below, Download and run Reimage Plus to scan for corrupt files from here, if files are found to be corrupt and missing repair them and then see if the icons are now back, if not then proceed with Manual steps below.
+Before you go ahead with the methods below, Download and run Restoro to scan for corrupt files from here, if files are found to be corrupt and missing repair them and then see if the icons are now back, if not then proceed with Manual steps below.